Journalism, Broadcast Journalism, B.S.

 About This Program

-As a journalism major, you’ll take classes and gain on-air television and radio experience.
-You'll learn research, ethics, production, writing, and editing, all of which will enable you to share information in different formats and styles.
-Upon graduation, you'll have all the tools you need to keep the public informed.
+As a journalism major, you will take classes that allow you to learn from industry experts and gain hands-on experience through participation in award-winning publications, on-air television broadcasts, and radio programs.
+Our scholars learn high-demand skills such as research, reporting, ethical decision-making, production, writing, and editing, all of which enable journalists to effectively share information in different formats and styles.

 Journalism, Broadcast Journalism, B.S.

-Students on the journalism track are trained by experienced faculty to use traditional and new media tools to produce and disseminate news and information across multiple platforms to diverse audiences.
+Students on the journalism track are trained by experienced faculty to use traditional and new media tools to produce and distribute news and information across multiple platforms to diverse audiences.

-The journalism degree program encompasses award-winning student media, including The FAMUAN newspaper, Journey magazine, WANM 90.5 FM and FAMU-TV 20 cable channel.
+The journalism degree program encompasses award-winning student media, including The FAMUAN newspaper, Journey magazine, WANM-FM 90.5 radio, and FAMU-TV 20 cable channel.

-Students in both the Journalism track and the Public Relations (PR) track will need to present a capstone project before graduation.
+Students in both the journalism track and public relations (PR) track will present a capstone project before graduation.

 Academic Course Curriculum

-Journalists play a crucial role in informing, educating, and engaging the general public.
+Journalists play a crucial role in informing, educating, and engaging the public.

-Journalists play a crucial role in informing, educating, and engaging the general public.
+Journalists play a crucial role in informing, educating, and engaging the public.

 What is journalism?

-Journalists produce news stories, features, in-depth narratives, reviews, commentary or investigations for print, broadcast, digital or social media platforms such as newspapers, magazines, radio, television or websites.
+Journalists produce news stories, features, in-depth narratives, reviews, live reports, commentary, or investigations for print, broadcast, digital or social media platforms such as newspapers, magazines, radio, podcasts, television, or websites.

-Journalists present information so citizens can form opinions and make decisions about their lives, communities and societies.
+Journalists present accurate and timely information so community members can form opinions and make decisions about their lives and society.

-Florida has the 4th highest employment rate for journalists, reporters, and news analysts in the United States.
+According to the Bureau of Labor Statistics, Florida has the thirdhighest employment rate for journalists, reporters and news analysts in the United States (May 2023).

-Florida has the 4th highest employment rate for journalists, reporters, and news analysts in the United States.
+According to the Bureau of Labor Statistics, Florida has the thirdhighest employment rate for journalists, reporters and news analysts in the United States (May 2023).

 Journalism Careers

-Journalists work in a diverse array of settings, spanning from traditional newsrooms to digital media outlets, broadcasting stations, and even freelance opportunities.
+Journalists work in diverse settings, ranging from traditional newsrooms to digital media outlets, broadcasting stations, studios, and freelance opportunities.
 The field of journalism offers a wide range of career paths for those with journalistic and storytelling skills.
-They include:
+These career paths include:

 • Reporter